killianmuldoon/doca-platform/docs/guides/usecases/hbn_ovn/readme.md

 ## Prerequisites
 The system is set up as described in the [system prerequisites](../prerequisites.md).
 The OVN Kubernetes with HBN use case has the additional requirements:

+### DPU prerquisites
+- Bluefield 3 with 32GB of RAM

 ### Software prerequisites
 This guide uses the following tools which must be installed where it is running.
 - kubectl